I can’t remember when it was I heard this quote, but it’s stuck with me and will remain with me until my ‘best-by’ date expires.

 Father Time – The creator and keeper of time.
 Somebody all humans encounter as they travel through his world.

 Likewise, I don’t like the thought of me killing time because I don’t usually have enough of it to get everything done in my day.
-How often do I read or hear somebody say ‘I don’t have enough time’ or ‘I wish I had more time?’
+How often do I read or hear somebody say, ‘I don’t have enough time’, or ‘I wish I had more time?’

-Even the two-week Christmas school holidays, when the nights are at their longest, seemed to last forever.
+Even the two-week Christmas school holidays seemed to last forever when the nights are at their longest.
 Back then, time was my best friend.

 Then, I got my first job.
-Not so bad to start with, but, as the years went by, I began to find myself fighting for time.
+Not so bad to start with, but as the years went by, I began to find myself fighting for time.
 If only I had saved up some of the spare time from my childhood days.
 I could have done so much with it.

 Before I knew it, Friday afternoon would arrive, and the thought of all that free time over the weekend would put a big smile on my face.

-Even better when the weekend was an extended one because of a public holiday.
+Even better when the weekend was extended because of a public holiday.
 ‘Three days to roam free‘ was something else I remember being said to me by a work colleague.
 It’s yet another quote I’ve never forgotten.

 Time is like money.
 Those who spend it wisely, will never lose it.Hugh W. Roberts

-Yet, as the office clock struck five, and a long weekend was upon us, why did I often find myself resisting going home and getting the long weekend started?
+Yet, as the office clock struck five, and a long weekend was upon us, why did I often resist going home and getting the long weekend started?

 When I retired, the thought of all that spare time on my hands was one of the benefits of retirement.
-I had no ideas what I would do with all my spare time.
-However, what I did know was that I would not allow myself to get bored or to become addicted to daytime television.
+I had no idea what I would do with all my spare time.
+However, what I did know was that I would not allow myself to get bored or become addicted to daytime television.